 - Green lentils or brown lentils: These are a great source of plant-based protein, fiber, and many other nutrients.
 I like the earthy flavor of green or brown lentils for this recipe.
 I have not tested it with red lentils, but those would probably work great too.

-- Vegetable broth: Use low sodium broth if desired.
+- Vegetable broth: Be sure to use low sodium broth if desired.

 - Tomato paste: This helps add a nice, rich flavor to the broth.

-- Tamari: Or soy sauce, but I use tamari for gluten-free.
+- Tamari: Or substitute soy sauce, but I use tamari for gluten-free.

 - Garlic powder: You could also substitute fresh minced garlic cloves instead.